LLM2CLIP: Powerful Language Model Unlocks Richer Cross-Modality Representation: Experiments

 We utilize 30M DreamLIP caption data to perform caption contrastive fine-tuning on the LLM.
 Randomly sampling any two captions of an image from DreamLIP as positive pairs, we conduct supervised SimCSE training.

-\textbf{Default Settings for LLM2CLIP Cross-modal Post-training} After caption contrastive fine-tuning, we replace the original CLIP text encoder with the LLaMA 3.1 8B model to perform cross-modal contrastive learning post-training with the vision encoder.
+\textbf{Default Settings for Stage-2} After caption contrastive fine-tuning, we replace the original CLIP text encoder with the LLaMA-3.1-8B to perform cross-modal contrastive learning fine-tuning with the vision encoder.
 By default, we open the ViT gradients and freeze the LLM gradients, then add an adapter layer composed of four linear layers after the LLM.
 The design of the Adaptor is the same as FuseMix~\cite{fusemix}, using a simple inverted bottleneck MLP architecture.
 By default, we use 15M DreamLIP annotated subsets of CC 3M and CC 12M.
 For the 60M data setting, we use DreamLIP re-annotated CC 3M and CC 12M, YFCC 15M, and a 30M subset of the LAION dataset.
 For the 3M setting, we only use the CC 3M subset.
-We summerize our default experiments setting and implementation details in Appendix A.